xonixx/xonixx.github.io/param_tests.md

 ![](param_tests4.png)

-However, I think this is only usable when test has up to a few parameters.
+However, I think this is only usable if the test has up to a few parameters.

 ## Conclusion